-Here they come ~ leaves, leaves, glorious leaves!
-I don’t care how you use them, just please don’t shove them into bags that are bound for the trash pickup.
+Here they come—leaves, leaves, glorious leaves!
+I don’t care how you use them, but please don’t shove them into bags that are bound for the trash pickup.
 It’s a fate worse than death and at least five wasted opportunities.
-Dead leaves (pure organic matter) only comes around once a year and they’re uber-beneficial for your yard and garden.
+Dead leaves (pure organic matter) only come around once a year, and they’re uber-beneficial for your yard and garden.

 First things first.
-Alway pile them up as high as you can and jump into them before you do anything else.
+Always pile them up as high as you can and jump into them before you do anything else.
 If jumping isn’t your thing, look for a kid or a dog to do the honors.
-It’s right-of-passage for all kids and dogs, by the way.

 1. Shred and spread

 This is the simplest thing you can do with your fall leaves.
-Go over a big pile of them with a mower or toss them into a shredder.
+Go over a big pile of them with a mower, or toss them into a shredder.
 The finer the cut, the faster they’ll decompose.
-Now spread your leaf confetti all over the lawn, garden, or flower beds where they can rot and become part of the soil.
+Now spread your leaf confetti all over the lawn, garden, or flower beds where it can rot and become part of the soil.

 2. Mulch your perennial beds

 Shredded leaves make a wonderful protective cover for perennial plants that are wintering over in your yard.
-Once the ground is hard, use them to blanket the root zone around perennials being careful not to pile them up against the trucks of the plants.
-Your vegetable bed could probably use a bit of leaf mulch, too.
+Once the ground is hard, use them to blanket the root zone around perennials, being careful not to pile them up against the trunks of the plants.
+Your vegetable bed could probably use a bit of leaf mulch too.

 3. Add them to the compost pile